Deliberate Practice: Unlocking Student PotentialSixth form students in bottle green cardigans and grey trousers collaborating in a modern study space.

 Key Takeaways

 1. Deliberate practice transcends mere hours, demanding highly structured and purposeful engagement: True expertise is not simply accumulated time, but a commitment to tasks designed to push learners beyond their current abilities, often requiring focussed effort on specific weaknesses (Ericsson, 2016).
-Educators must therefore design practice activities that are targeted, challenging, and just outside a learner's comfort zone, rather than relying on rote repetition.
+Educators must therefore design practise activities that are targeted, challenging, and just outside a learner's comfort zone, rather than relying on rote repetition.

 2. Effective skill development hinges on targeted, challenging tasks, not just more repetition: The myth that "drilling harder" leads to mastery is debunked by research showing that genuine improvement comes from actively identifying and addressing specific areas for growth (Ericsson, 2016).
 Teachers should guide learners to analyse their performance, pinpoint precise errors, and engage with tasks that demand focussed attention on those particular deficits.

 3. Immediate, specific, and actionable feedback is the critical accelerator of skill acquisition: High-quality feedback prevents the embedding of incorrect habits and provides learners with the necessary information to adjust their approach and improve performance (Hattie & Timperley, 2007).
-This feedback must clearly articulate what was done well, what needs improvement, and crucially, *how* to bridge that gap, fostering a cycle of continuous refinement.
+This feedback must clearly articulate what was done well, what needs improvement, and crucially, *how* to bridge that gap, encouraging a cycle of continuous refinement.

 4. Distributing learning over time, known as the spacing effect, dramatically enhances long-term retention and mastery: Cramming information into a short period yields poor long-term results; instead, revisiting concepts periodically strengthens memory and understanding (Dunlosky et al., 2013).
 Teachers should strategically space out the introduction and review of material, allowing learners to consolidate knowledge and deepen their comprehension over extended periods.